sal55/langs/QExamples/QTypes.md

 ### Q Variant Types

-The interpreter for this dynamic language uses a tagged variables and objects.
+The interpreter for this dynamic language uses tagged variables and objects.
 The tag will always indicate one of these types: